kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/README.md

 ---

-Phase Loop Dynamics™ and PLD™ are unregistered trademarks used to identify the methodology and runtime behavior model defined in this project.
+"Phase Loop Dynamics" and "PLD" are claimed as common law trademarks of Kiyoshi Sasano.
+Their use is permitted under the Trademark Policy in LICENSES/TRADEMARK_POLICY.md.

 Maintainer: **Kiyoshi Sasano**
 Copyright © 2025